 - Un bicchiere di vino – a glass of wine

-Things to know traveling to Italy first time – Dress code
+The first trip to Italy – Dress code

 While it is normal to always try to look your best when traveling (do it for the gram haha), there are places in Italy where you will have to follow a dress code.